Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 This is a really fun wave with lots of sections.
 Be careful of the rocks on the shore when getting in and out.
 La Pastora can hold big swell from the north and south.
 It's also fun on smaller days.
 I think 6-8 is the sweet spot for this wave.

 Two places with great grub and an awesome atmosphere in Todos Santos are Café Santa Fe and La Esquina.
-La Esquina is a more casual hang-out and is conveniently located near the beaches north of Todos Santos.
-Café Santa Fe is where you go to take your gal or to have an excellent meal after a long surf.
+La Esquina is a more casual hang-out near the beaches north of Todos Santos.
+Café Santa Fe is where you take your gal or have an excellent meal after a long surf.
 It is a little pricey but WAY worth every peso.

-Hotel California is also worth a visit, with some excellent local dishes and live music most days during the high season.
+Hotel California is also worth a visit.
+It offers some excellent local dishes and live music most days during the high season.
 There is surf to the south and north of Todos Santos and likely tons of waves I don't even know about.
 It's the end of the road, but it feels like the beginning in many ways.

-Looking for an oasis with a community feel—check out Art’s place in Todos Santos.
+If you’re looking for an oasis with a community feel, check out Art’s place in Todos Santos.
 This tranquil compound has everything you need to enjoy your stay in Cabo.
 There are a few Bali-inspired cabins, a beautiful pool, and a chill-outside lounge area.
-Tell Art Derek has sent you—airbnb.
+Tell Art Derek has sent you—Airbnb.

 Cabo Real Estate Links